KhronosGroup/SyclParallelSTL/README.md

 that can be passed to standard STL algorithms for them to run on SYCL.
 Currently, the following STL algorithms are implemented:

-* sort (simple sequential implementation on the GPU)
+* sort : Bitonic sort for ranges which size is power of two, sequential sort otherwise.
-* transform (simple sequential implementation on the GPU)
+* transform : Parallel iteration (one thread per element) on the device.

 Some optimizations are implemented, for example, the ability of passing iterators to buffers rather than STL containers to reduce the amount of